codevscovid19/codevscovid19.github.io/texts/docs_project_description.md

 ## Challenges we ran into

 Finding data for the countries was not that simple, cleaning it, defining standards - all that takes quite a bit of time.
+Also, the modelling is suprisingly hard: Getting it right for a single dataset by giving the modelling near perfect starting values for the model parameters is one thing - having it work robustly for every country is much harder.

 ## What we are proud of and what we learned

+We are proud that we takled such a hard topic.
+We ard glad to have learned so much on how to build well designed data architectures and to learn so much about robust time series forecasting.